Weak approximations for Wiener functionals: Weak decomposition of Wiener functionals

-\begin{remark} The above definition is similar in spirit to the classical notion of energy~(e.g~\cite{gr},\cite{coquet2}) for $p=2$, but with one fundamental difference: The relevant information contained in the energy of $X$ comes only from the sigma-algebras $\mathcal{G}^k_n$ which reveal the information generated by the jumps of the projected Brownian motion $A^k$ up to the stopping time $T^k_n$.
-Moreover, the path continuity of the predictable part $N^{k,X}$ in the decomposition of the special semimartingale $\delta^kX$ yields
+\end{definition} \begin{remark} The above definition is similar in spirit to the classical notion of energy (e.g.,~\cite{gr,coquet2}), but with one fundamental difference: The relevant information contained in the energy of $X$ comes only from the sigma-algebras $\mathcal{G}^k_n$ which reveal the information generated by the jumps of the projected Brownian motion $A^k$ up to the stopping time $T^k_n$.
+Moreover, $\mathcal{E}_2(X)=\sup_{k\ge1}\mathbb{E}[M^{k,X},M^{k,X}]_T $. \end{remark}